The Banquet (1991 film): Plot

 Developer Tsang Siu-Chi (Eric Tsang) and his agent (Jacky Cheung) have bought two of a group of four properties.
 Rival developer, Boss Hung (Sammo Hung) has secured the other two properties.
 Both aim to buy all four so they can knock them down and build hotels.

 The agent learns that billionaire Kuwait Prince Allabarba (George Lam) is due to arrive in Hong Kong and advises Tsang that they could dupe him in order to gain a billion dollar contract.
 The prince's father has recently died and the prince bitterly regrets that he was not a good son.

 The agent tells Tsang that he should make a show of the positive relationship he has with his father, to impress the prince.
 Unfortunately, Tsang has not seen his father (Richard Ng) for 10 years.
 Along with his wife (Carol Cheng) and his sycophantic assistant (Tony Leung Chiu Wai), Tsang heads off to bring his father back.
 When they meet up, Tsang pretends to have cancer to convince his father to come home, along with his sister (Rosamund Kwan) and her husband (Tony Leung Ka Fai).

 Tsang throws a banquet to impress the prince, pretending that it is also a birthday party for his father.
+During the banquet, Tsang's father has a number of staff, including a sword expert, Master Lau / Uncle Nine (Lau Kar-leung), Servant (Kara Hui), two English Teachers (Eric Kot and Jan Lamb), a make-up artist Mak (Karl Maka) and body language expert / gigolo (Simon Yam).

+Tsang daydream of the banquet, in which his imagined self looks like Leslie Cheung, with Aaron Kwok as his Brother and George Lam as Prince Allabarba.
+The dream banquet was attended by famous actresses including Anita Mui, Sally Yeh, Sylvia Chang, Angie Chiu and Gong Li and leading Hong Kong actors including Anthony Chan Yau, Stephen Chow and Michael Hui (accompanied by Maria Cordero).

+During the actual banquet, Tsang's staff Include chefs Leon Lai and Ng Man Tat, servants Meg Lam and Wong Wan-Si and waiting staff May Lo, Sandra Ng, Fennie Yuen, Ti Lung and Kenneth Tsang.
+Actual guests at the banquet include David Chiang, Tony Ching, Ku Feng, Carina Lau, Lee Hoi-sang, Loletta Lee, Waise Lee, Maggie Cheung, Bryan Leung, Mars, Lawrence Ng, Barry Wong, Johnnie To, Melvin Wong, John Woo, Pauline Yeung, Gloria Yip, Chor Yuen, Tai Chi Squadron, Yuen Cheung Yan, Mimi Zhu and the band Grasshopper.
+Beyond performed at the banquet.

+The banquet was presented on TV with TV presenters, Teresa Mo and Andy Lau.
+A thief crashed the banquet with a pair of police officers chasing after him.

-However, it has all been a ploy by the agent, who has secretly been working for Boss Hung.
+However, the banquet was a ploy by Tsang's agent, who has secretly been working for Boss Hung.